ismailmubarik/AWS-SAA-C02-Course/README.md

 - Trust Policy: Specifies which identities are allowed to assume the role.
 - Permissions Policy: Specifies what the role is allowed to do.

+Trust policy can reference different things.
+It can reference identities in the same account i.e other IAM users, other roles and even other AWs services such as EC2.
+The trust policy can even reference identities in other AWS accounts.
+It can allow anonymous usage of that account...

 If an identity is allowed on the **Trust Policy**, it is given a set of **Temporary Security Credentials**.
 Similar to access keys except they are time limited to expire.
 The identity will need to renew them by